great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 - `base_directory`: The string representation of the directory that contains your filesystem data.
 - `default_regex`: A dictionary that describes how the data should be grouped into Batches.

+Additionally, you may optionally choose to define:
+- `glob_directive`: A regular expression that can be used to access source data files contained in subfolders of your `base_directory`.
+If this is not defined, the default value of `*` will cause your Data Connector to only look at files in the `base_directory` itself.

 For this example, you will be using the `InferredAssetFilesystemDataConnector` as your `class_name`.
 This is a subclass of the `InferredAssetDataConnector` that is specialized to support filesystem Execution Engines, such as the `PandasExecutionEngine`.
 This key/value entry will therefore look like:

 ```python